roxnlopez/php-crud/README.md

 It uses regular expressions to map urls to files.

 Before we can use our `.htaccess` file, we will need to change a security setting.
-Go into your `httpd.conf` file and change the following
+Go into your `httpd.conf` file in `/Applications/MAMP/conf/apache` and change the following

 ```
 <FilesMatch "^\.ht">